pytorch/pytorch/docs/source/notes/cuda.rst

 ``cuda-memcheck``.
 To debug memory errors using ``cuda-memcheck``, set ``PYTORCH_NO_CUDA_MEMORY_CACHING=1`` in your environment to disable caching.

-The caching allocator can be passed options via the environment variable ''PYTORCH_CUDA_ALLOC_CONF''.
+The behavior of caching allocator can be controlled via environment variable ''PYTORCH_CUDA_ALLOC_CONF''.
 The format is ''PYTORCH_CUDA_ALLOC_CONF=<option>:<value>,<option2><value2>...''
-Current options:
+Available options:
 * ''max_split_size_mb'' prevents the allocator from splitting blocks larger than this size (in MB).
 This can help prevent fragmentation and may allow some borderline workloads to complete without running out of memory.
 Performance cost can range from 'zero' to 'substatial' depending on allocation patterns.
-  Default value is MAX_SIZE, i.e. all blocks can be split.
+  Default value is unlimited, i.e. all blocks can be split.
 The :meth:`~torch.cuda.memory_stats` and :meth:`~torch.cuda.memory_summary` methods are useful for tuning.
 This option should be used as a last resort for a workload that is aborting due to 'out of memory' and showing a large